sjhloco/nornir_validate/README.md

 There a couple of bugs in current releases of nornir and netmiko that effect how this script runs, below describes the workarounds for these.

 **netmiko**\
-If using python3.9 at runtime will get the error as described in [bug](https://github.com/ktbyers/netmiko/pull/2274) `IsADirectoryError: [Errno 21] Is a directory: '/Users/mucholoco/venv/nr_val/lib/python3.9/site-packages/ntc_templates/templates'`
+If using python3.9 will get the error as described in [bug](https://github.com/ktbyers/netmiko/pull/2274)\
+`IsADirectoryError: [Errno 21] Is a directory: '/Users/mucholoco/venv/nr_val/lib/python3.9/site-packages/ntc_templates/templates'`

-The current Netmiko version of 3.4 doesn't have the fix yet so replace *utilities.py* with the fixed file in the Netmiko directory.
-Dont forget to swap */Users/mucholoco/venv/nr_val* with where and what you called your virtual environment.
+The current Netmiko version of 3.4 doesn't have the fix yet so replace *utilities.py* with the fixed file in you local netmiko package.
+Dont forget to swap */Users/mucholoco/venv/nr_val* with your own virtual environment.

 ```bash
 mv /Users/mucholoco/venv/nr_val/lib/python3.9/site-packages/netmiko/utilities.py /Users/mucholoco/venv/nr_val/lib/python3.9/site-packages/netmiko/utilities.py_ORIG